br1anlee/bytez/readme.md

 - [] Allow users to upload photos of their dish
 - [] Allow users to upload their own recipes to the website
 - [] Allowing users to customize their profile page

+## Reflection on this project
+---
+I had a very difficult time approaching this project because I was not comfortable with using sequelize at all.
+This project was definitely one of the hardest projects I have ever worked on.
+It may not be the best project but I am definitely proud of myself that I was able to finish this project.